 • You have been working in the Netherlands or volunteering here for 5 years or more.

-• You are taking a course in the Netherlands or you have obtained the diploma of a Dutch course.
-Find out at Rijksoverheid.nl which courses this refers to.
+• You are taking a course in the Netherlands or you have graduated from a Dutch course.
+Read more about this on Inburgeren.nl.

 Term